UCF/UCF-CREOL-json-formatter/readme.md

 ## Development & Contributing ##

 N/A

+## Custom Shortcode Arguments ##

+Several shortcode arguments correspond to the query value that it is allocated for.
+For example:
+* [ucf-creol] will provide the default loadout
+* [ucf-creol stored_procedure='WWWPublications'] will set the stored procedure to the publications json.

 ### Wishlist/TODOs ###
 * Allow more functionality for various edge case solutions for the database.